rmazzier/OpenSetGaitRecognition_PCAA/readme.md

 # Open-Set Gait Recognition from Sparse mmWave Radar Point Clouds

-This repository contains the implementation of the experimental results described in: `R. Mazzieri, J. Pegoraro and M. Rossi, "Open-Set Gait Recognition from Sparse mmWave Radar Point Clouds" in [JournalNameHere], doi: [DOI here].` (available [here](link/to/paper)).
+This repository contains the implementation of the experimental results described in: `R. Mazzieri, J. Pegoraro and M. Rossi, "Open-Set Gait Recognition from Sparse mmWave Radar Point Clouds" in [JournalNameHere], doi: [DOI here].` The paper is available [here](link/to/paper).

-All the experiments are implemented in **Python version 3.8.10**.
+All the experiments are implemented in **Python version 3.8.10** and are based on PyTorch.

 If you find our work and implementation useful for your research, please, cite us using the following BibTeX:
 ```